NoahBres/LearnRoadRunner/docs/advanced.md

 scenario.
 This sample primarily serves as a demo showcasing Road Runner's capabilities.
 However, it is a cool demo and demonstrates how one can combine the "Finite State Machine" sample along with the "Interrupting a Live Trajectory" sample to create complex behaviors.

 Further details on what the demo does can be found in the comments of the opmode.

+## OmniWheels ##

+OmniWheels arranged with one wheel on each side of a four-sided robot work just like Mecanum wheels arranged in the standard GoBilda manner.
+Conceptually, the front of the robot will be halfway between two of the OmniWheels.
+When oriented with the corner of the robot to the front, the OmniWheels will correspond with the Mecanum wheels.